Madman10K/madman10k.github.io/i18n-commentary.md

 ## Getting an IME
 Now that you know what an IME is, you might want to use one.
 Well, let's consider your operating system first.
 If you're on Windows, your only option is the Windows IMEs and applications that work with them.
-They are the following sorted by language:
+They are the following, sorted by language:
 1. Chinese
    - Microsoft Pinyin IME
    - Microsoft Zhuyin IME